-Fall 2017 application materials should be received by May 15, 2017 to the Maryland Space Grant Consortium, but applications can be considered at any time subject to availability of funding.
+Fall 2017 application materials should be received by May 15, 2017 by the Maryland Space Grant Consortium, but applications can be considered at any time subject to availability of funding.
 Maryland Space Grant Consortium will then forward the application to affiliate institution selected by the student applicant.

 Notice of Nondiscrimination Policy